TimKoornstra/VGSLify/docs/index.rst

 VGSLify Documentation
 =====================

-`vgslify` is a powerful tool for creating and managing models using the Variable-size Graph Specification Language (VGSL).
-It offers flexibility by supporting both TensorFlow and PyTorch backends, making it suitable for various deep learning workflows.
+VGSLify is a powerful tool for creating and managing deep learning models using the Variable-size Graph Specification Language (VGSL).
+With support for both TensorFlow and PyTorch backends, VGSLify enables rapid prototyping and easy conversion between model code and compact string specifications.

-This documentation provides a comprehensive guide to getting started with VGSLify, in-depth tutorials, and detailed API references for developers.
+This documentation provides a comprehensive guide to getting started with VGSLify, advanced usage examples, and detailed API references.

 Getting Started
 ---------------
-New to VGSLify?
-Follow these guides to install and start building models with VGSL:
+If you are new to VGSLify, start with these guides:

 .. toctree::
    :maxdepth: 2